 RECIFE: Where ever I visit, I have a weakness to experience national specialties.
-Like in Brazil where housewife spend most of Saturday or Sunday to prepare for a meal of Feijoada, a stew of sausage, meat and beans.
+Like in Brazil where housewife spend most of Friday and Saturday to prepare for a meal of Feijoada, a stew of sausage, meat and beans.
 Restaurants serve Feijoada for lunch on Saturdays.

 This Brazilian national dish is heavy stuff and I always wonder why they prefer to eat such a heavy meal in their normally hot climate.
 The answer is; Brazilians love their national treasures and Feijoada is one of them.